usman-minhas/online-grocery-store/README.md

 # Online Grocery Store

 The following program is a grocery store coded in Java and designed to run in the terminal.
 Users can create and log into accounts, make purchases, and have their entire order history stored within a text file.
+This project uses **object-oriented programming, inheritence, writing & reading text files**, was developed using **bottom up programming**, and was tested using **unit testing and module testing**.

 ## Welcome Screen
 The program will first open up, prompting the user to enter in whether they would want to log in or sign up.